 A halocarbon is commonly known as a “refrigerant gas.”
 Typically, halocarbons fall under 3 main family groups:

-These different gases are found in a number of refrigerated household appliances such as: air conditioners, refrigerators, heat pumps, wine cellars, dehumidifiers, water fountains.
+These various gases are found in a number of refrigerated household appliances such as: air conditioners, refrigerators, heat pumps, wine cellars, dehumidifiers, water fountains.

-The gases are also found in commercial and industrial machines situated on top of shopping centres, in supermarkets, within ships, below arenas, etc. but at a greater volume.
+The gases are also found in commercial and industrial equipment situated on top of shopping centres, in supermarkets, within ships, below arenas, etc. but in greater volume.

-A Halocarbon must not be defined as a pollutant nor a GHG!
+A Halocarbon should not be considered as a pollutant nor a GHG!

-Halocarbons must not be defined as a pollutant nor a greenhouse gas (GHG) as long as it is confined to a tightly sealed refrigeration circuit or in a secure and tightly sealed cylinder, created for this express purpose.
+Halocarbons should not be defined as pollutants nor greenhouse gases (GHG) as long as they are confined within a tightly sealed refrigeration circuit or in a secure and tightly sealed cylinder, created for this express purpose.